gundenaf/TMS-homework/Databases/homework_1/README.md

-# Homework No. 18 - SQL Queries and Database Management
+# SQL Queries and Database Management

 ## Objective:
 The aim of this assignment is to gain practical experience in writing SQL queries and managing a database.
 The tasks involve retrieving specific data, performing database backup and restoration, and setting up an automated backup process.